jsonicjs/jsonic/docs-src/ref/api.md

 # API

 The <name-self/> API is deliberately kept as small as possible.

+The default import `Jsonic` is intended as utility function and to be used as-is.
+For customization, and to access the API methods, create a new <name-self/> instance with `Jsonic.make()`.

 Some plugins may decorate the main `Jsonic` object with additional methods.

 * [`Jsonic`](#jsonic-just-parse-already)